If you want to deep dive into the sea and experience the marine world beneath, there are two popular sports you can try: snorkeling and sea walking.

 Moreover, since the helmet is slightly heavy, its weight makes it easy to balance underwater.
 Plus, once you go underwater, you won’t find it too heavy.
 The headgear also allows you to swim back up to the surface easily and doesn’t hinder your movements.
 It is usually a rental helmet that you return once the activity is over.

-Once you are done with this guide, the boat will take you to the sea walking location, and here you will spend around twenty to thirty minutes underwater.
+Once you are done with this guide, the boat will take you to the designated location, and here you will spend around twenty to thirty minutes underwater.
 Some places also come with handrailings that allow you to walk easily, whereas some have certified guides that help you reach the seafloor with ease.

 There are a lot of interesting creatures lurking around underwater, and seeing them up-close is an experience of a lifetime.
 Two ways you can explore the sea are sea walking and snorkeling.
 Both are super fun, but they have their differences, as discussed above.